How to Sell Designs on Canva and Actually Make Money

 a) Join the Canva Creator Program

 If you want passive income, this is one of the easiest ways.
+However, approval into the Canva Creator program is competitive, and many applicants get rejected multiple times before getting accepted.
 Canva allows approved creators to upload templates, stock photos, illustrations, or short videos.
 When someone uses your content, you earn royalties.
+Also, royalties are not fixed.
+Earnings depend on how often your design is used inside Canva, which means income can fluctuate significantly month to month.

 Best ways to get accepted: